influenzanet/python-ifncli/docs/reponse-db-import.md

 - A literal with a single version number will match the exact version number, e.g. '25-2-2'
 - A range of version can be defined using ':', e.g: '25-0-0:25-12-99'
 - '!22-1-2' : Exclude version 22-1-2 from the selection

+## Import Command response:db:import

+The `response:db:import` command accepts many parameters but most of them could also been defined in a profile yaml file, so if nothing change you just have to use '--profile' argument to run the profile.

+Parameters passed in command line override the ones in a profile (it can be used to test change).
+It's up to you to decide what is in the profile (usually fixed parameters) and the one to pass in command line.

+Main parameters:
+- `--profile`: Yaml file defining the import profile
+- `--only-show`: Only show the profile configuration use for import and exit (do not import anything).
+- `--dry-run`: Only prepare data dont run the update on target db
+- `--offset`: Starting offset of the query to download the raw data from the source database
+- `--debugger`: Debugger list of properties to debug

+Parameters also present in profile:
+- `--batch-size`: Number of rows to load at once (default is 5000)
+- `--survey`: Survey name (must be defined either in command line or in profile)
+- `--source-db`: Database file path where the raw data are stored
+- `--target-db`: Database to import data into
+- `--from-time`: Import data from this time (submitted)
+- `--to-time`: Import data until this time (submited)
+- `--version`: Version selector (default is all)
+- `--target-table`: Table name to import data into in the target database (default is pollster_response_$(survey)).
+Do not change if you dont know
+- `--source-table `: Table name to import data into in the target database (default is responses_$(survey)).
+Do not change if you dont know

+Before actually running the import you can use '--only-show' to see how the profile has been loaded to check if everything is ok, you can also use '--dry-run' to prepare the import without actually make it (but some errors will only occur during the target db import).